.png)

 Here's something that rarely gets said out loud: most communications professionals can't encode how they work.
 And they don't want to.

-And I say that without a trace of criticism.
 Communications is an intuitive profession.
-The best practitioners feel their way through stakeholder dynamics, sense when messaging lands wrong, know instinctively which proof point fits which audience.
+Many of the best practitioners feel their way through stakeholder dynamics, sense when messaging lands wrong, know instinctively which proof point fits which audience.
 Asking them to write the ultimate rule book is like asking a jazz musician to score every improvisation in advance.

 IT thinks in systems.
 Communications thinks in feel.
-That's not a gap you bridge by putting them in a room together for an hour.
+That's not a gap you bridge by putting them in a room together and wait what will happen.

 You need a specific type of communications expert, one who has spent years doing the intuitive work and is wired to reverse-engineer it into structures.
 Someone who can translate "this doesn't feel right" into entity relationships and retrieval logic.
 That combination is rare.
 We've spent over two thousand hours building ours.